If you are an adoptee and would like to start a search for your birth family, how do you begin?

 What are some good resources?

-With new online forums dedicated to adoption, there are more ways to search for birth family than there used to be.
+With new online forums dedicated to adoption, there are more ways to search for a birth family than there used to be.
 Social media and online websites have made finding people all over the world a faster and easier process than in years past.
-One great place to start is the Adoption Reunion Registry which allows you to search for various birth family and relatives.
+One great place to start is the Adoption Reunion Registry which allows you to search for various birth families and relatives.
 This registry helps you search by name, state, date of birth, or agency.
 This registry contains records from the late 1800s until 2001.
-Adoptees who were adopted after 2001 and wish to search will likely have more information than those adopted prior to that year.
+Adoptees who were adopted after 2001 and wish to search will likely have more information than those adopted before that year.
 At this point, adoptions began becoming more open, with 95 percent of adoptions considered open or semi-open.

 DNA and ancestry sites can often connect you to others you are related to who have registered with their site and have shared DNA.
 Some examples of these sites are Ancestry.com, 23andme.com, and Family Tree DNA.
 People all over the world have submitted their DNA to these places with the hopes of tracking their relatives.
 This is a great option if you are hoping to find a biological connection.
 It may help you find birth parents, siblings, aunts, uncles, or other relatives with a strong DNA match.
 Finding just one relative could unlock the key to finding many, many more.
 If you have little to no information on your birth family, a DNA search may be a good start to find connections.

-The best resource for finding out information may be your parents.
+The best resource for finding out information maybe your parents.
 When your parents adopted, if the adoption was open or semi-open, they may have received vital information that you could use to start your search.
 Sometimes, adoptees are fearful to ask their parents for information for fear of hurting their feelings or making things uncomfortable.
 If you are curious about your birth family and feel the need to try to connect, you may have to choose your happiness over the risk of upsetting them.
 Though, chances are that your parents have likely thought about you asking these questions, and may not be upset or surprised by the conversation.
 They may even be relieved to be having this conversation, as they may have been waiting to talk with you about your birth family.
 Some parents may hesitate to bring the subject up themselves, as they don’t want to upset you, the adoptee!
 Once you have brought up the subject, your parents may be able to tell you details you didn’t know.
 Maybe they know your birth parent’s name.
 They may have information about the agency used, the city and state, or maybe even the hospital in which you were born.

 If your parents do not have any of this information, they may be willing to help you search for it.
 Ask for any documents they may still have from the time in which you were adopted.
 Any paperwork they have may provide a clue.
 You may be able to get a clue from a postmark on an envelope or anything that they may have.
 Nothing should be considered too irrelevant when beginning a search.